2024–25 UAB Blazers men's basketball team

 The 2024–25 UAB Blazers men's basketball team represented the University of Alabama at Birmingham during the 2024–25 NCAA Division I men's basketball season.
 The team, led by fifth-year head coach Andy Kennedy, played their home games at the Bartow Arena in Birmingham, Alabama as second-year members of American Athletic Conference (AAC).

 Previous season

 The Blazers finished the 2023–24 season 23–12, 12–6 in AAC play to finish in fourth place.
 They defeated Wichita State in the quarterfinals, South Florida in the semifinals and Temple to win the AAC tournament.
-They received an automatic bid to the NCAA tournament as an No. 12 seed in the East region where they lost in the first round to San Diego State.
+They received an automatic bid to the NCAA tournament as a No. 12 seed in the East region, where they lost in the first round to San Diego State.